Our story

 An advantage of the NHW concept is that individual groups are small and local.
 Hence, they support local neighbourhoods.
 The initial focus of the groups was protection of both private and commercial property.
 Over time, the role has evolved and expanded to also include new crimes, such as identy theft, fraud scams and cybercrimes.

-Ku-ring-gai & hornsby arrives
+Ku-ring-gai & Hornsby arrives

 The groups slowly dwindled, until in 2011, representatives from the remaining groups across our command met for the first time.
 There was a realisation that we would be better-off if all the volunteers worked together.